Answering Four Excuses for Celebrating Halloween

 The Catholics changed the celebration of the dead to the celebration of dead saints in heaven.
 But, as we see on Halloween, many of the dark themes have remained.

-It doesn’t matter whether you are celebrating Halloween or All Saints’ Day—both have roots in paganism.
+It doesn’t matter whether you are celebrating Halloween or All Saints’ Day—both have roots in ancient pagan practices that mainstream Christianity accommodated, despite the Bible warning us never to do this (Deuteronomy 12:29-32).

 3. Halloween is fun for the kids, and even adults.
 Everyone else is doing it!

-It is interesting to note that the Bible doesn’t have a verse that states: “Christ then said, ‘My followers will do things because everyone else is doing them.’”
-No, real Christians are to be different and have nothing to do with the “unfruitful works of darkness” (Ephesians 5:11), no matter how “fun” that darkness looks.
+It is interesting to note that the Bible doesn’t have a verse that states: “Christ then said, ‘My followers will do things because everyone else is doing them.
+Blessed are the ones that do whatever they want.’”

 Many Christians have already discovered that Halloween is not something Jesus Christ wants His followers to celebrate.
 Join us!